AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_connection_settings_advertisername"
 >title="Advertiser names"
 >abstract="<p>Optional setting.
-Indicates the name and ID by which the advertiser is known to the publisher.</p><p>The advertiser name that you add here will be prefilled in the create project step.</p><ul><li>If the publisher configured multiple names, select one from the list.</li><li>If only one name is configured, it's preselected automatically.</li><li>If no names are configured, the field will be prefilled with the advertiser account name from Real-Time CDP Collaboration.</li></ul>"
+Indicates the name and ID by which the advertiser is known to the publisher.</p><p>The advertiser name that you add here will be prefilled in the create project step.</p><ul><li>If the publisher configured multiple names, select one from the list.</li><li>If only one name is configured, it's preselected automatically.</li><li>If no names are configured, the field will be prefilled with the advertiser account name from Collaboration.</li></ul>"
 >additional-url="https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/collaborate/manage-projects#create-project" text="Create a project"

 >[!CONTEXTUALHELP]